Jamaican Nationals in South Florida receive “Community Service Awards”

 Mrs. Elgeta Thompson-Martin through her leadership in the Clint O’Neil Needy Kids of Jamaica Foundation and the Caribbean Music Festival, has hosted the Grand Jamaica Ball in celebration of Jamaica’s anniversary of Independence for the past 21 years.
 Mrs. Thompson-Martin, through this event and other charitable community activities, has been enabled in lending support to persons in need in Jamaica as well as in the South Florida Caribbean diasporic community.
 She is a recipient of the Prime Minister’s Medal of Honor.

 Mr. Peter Webley is the pioneer publisher of Caribbean print media in South Florida.
-His newspaper, Caribbean Today, has had continuous production since December 1989 and enjoys a current monthly circulation of 40,000 across the eastern United States and the Caribbean.
+His newspaper, Caribbean Today, has had continuous production since December 1989.
+The paper boasts a current monthly circulation of 40,000 across the eastern United States and the Caribbean.